wso2/docs-mi/en/docs/learn/samples/docker-sample.md

     ```bash
     docker run -p 8290:8290 -p 8253:8253 -p 9164:9164 hellodocker:1.0.0
     ```
-3. Open a terminal and run the following command to invoke the API deployed in the docker container.
+3. Open a terminal and run the following command to invoke the API deployed in the Docker container.

     ```bash
     curl --location http://localhost:8290/HelloWorld/